lcscostadev/codewars-katas-leet-code-and-DSA/DataStructures-Algorithms/Warm-up-exercises/README.md

 #Here goes all the exercises that i need to solve, one each day, just to practice

 Write a function to check if a given number is even or odd.
+[DONE!]
 Write a function to convert a temperature from Fahrenheit to Celsius.
+[DONE!]
 Write a function to calculate the area of a circle.
+[DONE!]
 Write a function to calculate the factorial of a given number.
 Write a function to calculate the sum of all numbers in an array.
 Write a function to reverse a string.